Barbie in a Christmas Carol: Plot

-Finally, Eden is visited by the mysterious yet kindly third spirit, the Spirit of Christmas Future.
+Finally, Eden is visited by the mysterious yet kindly Spirit of Christmas Future.
 Eden is shocked to find her future self living in poverty.
-The Spirit explains that Eden had fired her employees, including Catherine, after they'd showed up late to work one Christmas.
-Afterwards, the acts hired by Eden to replace them failed to impress the audience, leading to Eden losing her fame and fortune.
+The Spirit explains that Eden had fired her employees, including Catherine, after they'd shown up late to work one Christmas.
+Afterwards, the acts hired by Eden to replace them failed to impress the audience, leading Eden to lose her fame and fortune.
 Eden then visits Catherine, who is now an accomplished fashion designer, at her new store for help.
 Catherine explains that after Eden fired her, she left the country to find work.
-Returning months later, financially stable and ready to adopt the orphan, Tammy, Catherine is dismayed to find the orphanage had closed with the children, including Tammy, gone.
-Since that day, she has become disillusioned with Christmas, focusing only on advancing her career and even adopting Eden's outlook on life and treating her workers cruelly.
+Returning months later, her business was financially stable and ready to adopt Tammy, but Catherine was dismayed to find the orphanage had closed with the children, including Tammy, gone.
+Since that day, Catherine has become disillusioned with Christmas while focusing only on advancing her career, even adopting Eden's outlook on life and treating her workers cruelly.
 Catherine then refuses to aid the impoverished Eden and throws her out of her shop.

 Horrified, Eden begs the spirits for another chance to redeem herself and alter the future; after which she awakens back in her bedroom on Christmas morning.
 Filled with newfound joy, Eden arrives at the theater and gives gifts to all her employees as well as allowing them to take the holiday off, which changes their outlook on her.
-At Eden's urging, Catherine takes her to the orphanage, which Eden promises to financially support herself.
+At Eden's urging, Catherine takes her to the orphanage, which Eden promises to financially support.
 Freddy arrives with a carriage—which the spirits magically turn into a sleigh for it to move through the snow—and Catherine and Eden ride off with him to spend Christmas with Catherine's family.
 The orphans wave them goodbye, joined by the unseen ghost of Aunt Marie, now free of her chains.

 The story instills Kelly with a new sense of generosity.
-Barbie's friend Nikki comes in to remind them they are late and Barbie and Kelly leave for the event.
+Barbie's friend Nikki comes in to remind them they are late and Barbie and Kelly leave for the event to celebrate Christmas together.